 We also recommend filling this pocket first before inserting the shelves into the main compartment.

 So, there you have it.
-These are our recommendations on how to organize your Axiom 9-Pack Tennis Racquet Bag.
-If you have other ways of setting up your Axiom 9-Pack, feel free to let us know so you can help new users optimize their tennis bag, as well.
+These are our recommendations on how to organize your Axiom Tennis Racquet Bags.
+If you have other ways of setting up your bags feel free to let us know so you can help new users optimize their tennis bag, as well.